toptal/granite/docs/index.md

 end
 ```

-Adding errors to action object is important, because each time handled exception is raised,
+Adding errors to action object is important, because each time a handled exception is raised,
 `Granite::Action::ValidationError` is raised.
 Validation exception will have the same backtrace as original error.
 Prefer this way over custom exception handling in private methods.